 Matthias' main research interests are finite element methods and isogeometric analysis for computational fluid dynamic problems with particular emphasis on high-resolution adaptive schemes for compressible flows and transport problems as well as fast solvers.
 Since recently he is working in the field of hybrid mesh-particle methods with special emphasis on the material point method, which could be extended towards higher-order approximations by using ideas from isogeometric analysis.

 Beside the development and analysis of numerical schemes Matthias is also interested in their efficient implementation on heterogeneous multi- and manycore systems and accelerators.
-His interest in future computing technologies led him to start research on quantum computing and, in particular, on quantum-accelerated numerical linear algebra with the focus on developing quantum solutions for practical applications.
+His interest in future computing technologies led him to start research on quantum computing and, in particular, on quantum-accelerated scientific computing with the focus on developing quantum solutions for practical applications.

 Recent and upcoming events

 Special issue on Application Opportunities of Quantum Computing

 Together with Prof. Sabre Kais and Dr. Carmina G. Almudever I am guest editor of the special issue Application Opportunities of Quantum Computing.
 If you are interested to contribute a manuscript please contact me.